awsdocs/aws-freertos-docs/doc_source/ota-code-sign-cert-ti.md

 The certificates in the SimpleLink CC3220 SDK are in DER format\.
 To create a self‐signed code\-signing certificate, you must convert them to PEM format\.

-Follow these steps to create a code\-signing certificate that is linked to the Texas Instruments playground certificate hierarchy and meets AWS Certificate Manager and Code Signing for Amazon FreeRTOS criteria\.
+Follow these steps to create a code\-signing certificate that is linked to the Texas Instruments playground certificate hierarchy and meets AWS Certificate Manager and Code Signing for AWS IoT criteria\.

 **To create a self‐signed code signing certificate**